High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

 In~\cite{saves2021constrained,SciTech_cat}, the ``\texttt{DRAGON}'' configuration has been already optimized to attain such goals.
 In particular, in~\cite{SciTech_cat}, the model has been updated based on the results obtained in~\cite{saves2021constrained} that display limitations based on the turboshaft layout with the turbogenerators at the rear of the fuselage so it would be advantageous to locate the turbogenerator below the wing.
 Nonetheless, adopting this approach would impose constraints on the available space allocated for the electric fans.
 Consequently, it would restrict the maximum achievable propulsive efficiency.
 To address the inherent trade-off between a lighter propulsion system and an enhanced propulsive efficiency, we integrated the layout as a categorical variable within the optimization problem of~\figref{SMO_tab:dragon}.
 Finally, five constraints are considered on this optimization problem.
 Among these constraints, the TOFL, climb duration, and the top of climb slope angle exert a significant influence on the design of the hybrid electric propulsion system.
 Additionally, a portion of the wing trailing edge near the wingtip must be kept unobstructed to accommodate ailerons, thus limiting the available space for the electric fans.
 Lastly, compliance with wingspan limits is mandated by airport regulations.

 To know how optimizing the fuel mass will impact the aircraft design, we are considering the optimization problem described in~\tabref{SMO_tab:dragon}.
 We can now solve a constrained optimization problem with 10 continuous design variables and 2 categorical variables with 17 and 2 levels respectively, for a total of 12 design variables.
 For the optimization, this new problem is a hard test case involving 29 relaxed variables and 5 constraints.
 The definition of the architecture variable is given in~\tabref{SMO_tab:dragon_archi1} and the definition of the turboshaft layout is given in~\tabref{SMO_tab:dragon_archi2}.
+For modeling electric architectures, it is more efficient to represent the architectural choices using two integer variables instead of one categorical variable.
+However, taking this approach expands the range of potential architectures beyond the initial 17 configurations.
+Yet, there are two important constraints to consider for these possible setups.
+The first constraint relates to the electrical connections between components: ensuring a certified electric architecture is crucial, and figuring out how to connect, for example, 8 motors to 6 generators is not straightforward.
+The second constraint is connected to the distributed propulsion system, especially the numerous propellers.
+Managing this system involves addressing a substantial number of potential failures in the electro-mechanical architecture as for both stability and redundancy, not all electric connections are allowed.
+Consequently, to simplify the optimization problem and avoid introducing many constraints, the model uses a single categorical variable to represent the various feasible architectures.

 Note that a simplified analysis has been done in a conference paper~\cite{SciTech_cat}, the latter was an optimization of the same aircraft configuration but with simpler methods, both HH and HH with PLS had never been tested before.
+The relaxed dimension used to construct the GP model using the CR method is 29 as indicated in~\tabref{SMO_tab:dragon}, while the relaxed dimension for the most general GP model employing the HH method is 137.

 To validate our method, we compare the 7 methods described in~\tabref{SMO_tab:dragon_meth} on the optimization of the ``\texttt{DRAGON}' aircraft concept with 5 and 10 points for the initial DoE as before.